Pulse-Doppler radar: Benefits

 Clutter rejection capability of about 60 dB is needed for look-down/shoot-down capability, and pulse-Doppler is the only strategy that can satisfy this requirement.
 This eliminates vulnerabilities associated with the low-elevation and below-horizon environment.

-Pulse compression, and moving target indicator (MTI) provide up to 25 dB sub-clutter visibility.
-MTI antenna beam is aimed above horizon to avoid excessive false alarm rate, which renders systems vulnerable.
-Aircraft and some missiles exploit this weakness using a technique called flying below the radar to avoid detection (Nap-of-the-earth).
+Pulse compression and moving target indicator (MTI) provide up to 25 dB sub-clutter visibility.
+An MTI antenna beam is aimed above the horizon to avoid an excessive false alarm rate, which renders systems vulnerable.
+Aircraft and some missiles exploit this weakness using a technique called flying below the radar to avoid detection (nap-of-the-earth).
 This flying technique is ineffective against pulse-Doppler radar.

 Pulse-Doppler provides an advantage when attempting to detect missiles and low observability aircraft flying near terrain, sea surface, and weather.

 Audible Doppler and target size support passive vehicle type classification when identification friend or foe is not available from a transponder signal.
 Medium pulse repetition frequency (PRF) reflected microwave signals fall between 1,500 and 15,000 cycle per second, which is audible.
 This means a helicopter sounds like a helicopter, a jet sounds like a jet, and propeller aircraft sound like propellers.
 Aircraft with no moving parts produce a tone.
 The actual size of the target can be calculated using the audible signal.